ndonkoHenri/flet-github-action-workflows/README.md

     ```

     A step named `Patch for linux build` was added to the linux-related jobs/workflows which resolves this issue by installing the required dependencies.
-- The build commands are run in verbose mode (`-v`) to provide more information about the build process.
+- The build commands are run in verbose mode (`--verbose`) to provide more information about the build process.
 Provide these logs when you are willing to report an issue on the [Flet repo](https://github.com/flet-dev/flet).

 ## Contribution